Historia de la ciudad

 On 29 August 1969, by Decree No 828, published in the State Gazette №68, Kozloduy is officially named as a city.

-Kozloduy Municipality is located in the eastern part of Northwest Bulgaria, on the Danube River, at 25 meters above sea level and 285 sq. km.
-It is located 7 km from the Ogosta River.
-Kozloduy Municipality includes the city - Kozloduy and four villages - Harlets, Glozhene, Butan and Kriva Bara with a total population of about 20,000 people.
-At a distance of 81 km from the town of Kozloduy is the district center of Vratsa, and 200 km away is the capital Sofia.
+Kozloduy Municipality is located in the eastern part of Northwest Bulgaria, on the Danube River, at 25 meters above sea level, in an area of 285 sq. km.
+It is 7 km away from the Ogosta River.
+Kozloduy Municipality includes the town of Kozloduy and four villages - Harlets, Glozhene, Butan and Kriva Bara with a total population of about 20,000 people.
+At a distance of 81 km from the town of Kozloduy is the district center of Vratsa, and 200 km away is the Bulgarian capital Sofia.

 The region has traditions in the power generation and agriculture.
 It has well-built infrastructure and communications system, highly qualified workforce.
 Rich historical past, favorable geographic location, clean environment and dynamic present, local government with an innovative approach to the policy of economic development of the municipality - this is Kozloduy municipality, developing according to European criteria.